cwy20030/ActiGlobe/articles/Time-Shift.md

 \< Tip for Beginner to R\> 1.
 Type: View(FlyEast) in the R console will allow users to review the data structure of FlyEast.
 2. Use **Tab** button to help finish the code.
-Try typing: “Fly” in the Console (i.e., the window where we can see a `>`) then press the button **Tab** on the keyboard.
+Try typing: “Fly” in the Console (i.e., the window where we can see a `>`), then press the button **Tab** on the keyboard.

 ## Step 0.
 Create a brief summary of the recordings

-In general, when pre-processing or harmonizing large volumes of data, it’s good practice to first generate a structured summary of the dataset at hand.
+In general, when pre-processing or harmonizing large volumes of data, it’s good practice to first generate a structured summary of the dataset.

 Here, we use
 [`BriefSum()`](https://cwy20030.github.io/ActiGlobe/reference/BriefSum.md)